 Corpus Christi Food Pantry and Assistance serves the working hungry and homeless in the Nashua, NH Community

-Corpus Christi Food Pantry and Assistance, Inc. is a 501 (C) 3 non-profit established in 1999 by the Roman Catholic parishes of Nashua to better meet the needs of the people of Nashua.
+Corpus Christi Food Pantry and Assistance, Inc. (CCFP&A) is a 501 (C) 3 non-profit established in 1999 by the Roman Catholic parishes of Nashua to better meet the needs of the residents of Nashua.

-When clients arrive at the Corpus Christi Food Pantry, we give them a “shopping list” of items to choose from rather than giving all clients a pre-made package.
-Clients choose what they or their family would like from the “shopping list.”
-Our volunteers then fill the order and deliver it to the client in a grocery basket.
-Clients often tell us this makes them feel like they are at “a real grocery store.”
-Many times we have bread, bakery products, fresh fruits, veggies, milk and eggs, and other produce that clients can choose from while waiting for their orders to be filled.
+When clients arrive at the Food Pantry, the client receives a “shopping list” of items to choose from, rather than giving all clients a pre-made package of food.
+Clients choose what their family would like from the “shopping list.”
+Volunteers fill the order and deliver it to the client.
+Often times, there is bread, bakery products, fresh produce, and other items that clients can choose from while waiting for their orders to be filled.

-The Assistance Program provides a short term safety net for those who do not qualify for government assistance or for whom that assistance is insufficient or delayed.
-Working directly with clients one-on-one via phone or in the office Corpus Christi Assistance identifies and offers practical information in dealing with the social services network within Greater Nashua.
+The Assistance Program provides a short-term safety net for those who do not qualify for government assistance or for whom that assistance is insufficient or delayed.
+Working directly with clients one-on-one via phone or in the office the Assistance Program identifies and offers practical information in dealing with the social services network within Greater Nashua.
 Financial guidance such as planning and budgeting approaches are always provided to clients.
-Additionally, the CCA may provide financial help with pending evictions, utility shut-offs, modest transportation, clothing and other basic needs.
-In certain situations Corpus Christi Assistance may act as an advocate for the client with other local agencies.
+Additionally, the Assistance Program may provide financial help with pending evictions, utility shut-offs, modest transportation, medical and dental bills. and other basic needs.
+In certain situations, the Assistance Program may act as an advocate for the client with other local agencies.